gojitsucom/Instabug-Dart-http-Adapter/README.md

-# instabug_http_client
+# luciq_http_client

-A dart package to support Instabug network logging for the external dart [http](https://pub.dev/packages/http) package.
+A dart package to support Luciq network logging for the external dart [http](https://pub.dev/packages/http) package.

 ## Getting Started

-You can choose to attach all your network requests data to the Instabug reports being sent to the dashboard.
+You can choose to attach all your network requests data to the Luciq reports being sent to the dashboard.
 See the details below on how to enable the feature for the `http` package.

 ### Installation